-CR2 Charlton Riverside Central IIA Objective Likely Effects I. Create environments that support good health and well-being and reduce health inequalities.
-2. Reduce and prevent crime and fear of crime.
-9 nd buildings designated for their historic and/or arch aeological interest and protect their setting. l-designed, integrate effectively with one another, res spect identified views and vistas, and enhance the diversity and distinctiveness of 5.
-Support the creation of opportunities for rewar 6.
-Improve opportunities for prosperity and econo , education, skills-based training, and life-long learning g 8.
-Ensure everyone has access to decent, appropri 9.
-Enhance the area as a business and tourist destination.
-10. Ensure community services and facilities are accessible to everyone.
+CR2 Charlton Riverside Central IIA Objective Likely Effects Create environments that support good health and well-being and reduce health inequalities.
+2. Reduce and prevent crime and fear of crime. and buildings designated for their historic and/or arc haeological interest and protect their setting. · · 4.
+Create places, spaces and buildings that are we ll-designed, integrate effectively with one another, re espect identified views and vistas, and enhance the diversity and distinctive ness of the local character. • 5.
+Support the creation of opportunities for rewa rding and satisfying employment.
+6. Improve opportunities for prosperity and econ omic growth.
+7. Increase participation in, and improve access to o, education, skills-based training, and life-long learning ng.
+8. Ensure everyone has access to decent, appropri riate and affordable housing.
+9. Enhance the area as a business and tourist dest 10.
+Ensure community services and facilities are accessible to everyone.
 11. Encourage a sense of place, community identity and belonging.
 12. Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
 13. Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation.
 14. Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.
 15. Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.
-16. Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
+16. Seek to improve air quality and protect natural 16.
+Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
 17. Reduce and manage flood risk.
-Sustainability Commentary Health Commentary Equality Commentary The allocation will deliver a significant quantum of The allocation includes the potential for formal The site is focused around the safeguarded route new flexible workspace, which will have a sports and recreation facilities to be included as of the future BRT, which will sign significant, long-term positive impact on the part of the community uses.
-It also recommends public transport access to the a economic sustainability of the borough.
-The the inclusion of a new health centre to serve the substantially improve equality o f access to allocation includes the safeguarding of a route for a significant new element of public transport: a bus rapid transit (BRT) service connecting Woolwich to the Greenwich Peninsula.
-This will have a significant positive impact on the sustainability of the borough by reducing automobile use.
-The inclusion of a new local park, green roofs and walls, and planted buffers between the site and the adjacent industrial areas and safeguarded wharf will all contribute to the biodiversity of the borough.
-Improving the tidal flood defences and maintaining the 16m buffer in line with the Environment Agency's TE2100 plan all support the borough's and London's ability to adapt to climate change.
+17. Reduce and manage flood risk.
+Sustainability Commentary Health Commentary Equality Commentary The allocation will deliver a significant quantum The allocation includes the potential for formal The allocation includes enhancements to the of new flexible workspace, which will have a sports and recreation facilities to be included as public transportation and active transport significant, long-term positive impact on the part of the community uses.
+It also recommends networks.
+This will substantially improve equality economic sustainability of the borough.
+The the inclusion of a new health centre to serve the of access to employment on the site relative to allocation seeks to enhance accessibility to the accessibility to the site by public transport and active transport.
+The inclusion of new green space will enhance the biodiversity of the area.
+While the site is located in an area of high flood risk, it includes extensive measures to address flooding, including SUDS and enhancements to the EA's tidal flood defences.
+While the use of sustainable materials is addressed in the Core Strategy policies, the allocation could be expanded to include measures to enhance the sustainability of existing businesses and to ensure that new employment space minimises energy use.

-new community.
-It also includes less formal measures, for example improvements to the Thames Path and the inclusion of a new local park, which will enhance opportunities for recreation and generally support improvements in health.
+measures, for example improvements to the Thames Path and the inclusion of a new local park, which will enhance opportunities for recreation and generally support improvements in health.
 The proposed buffer planting between the site and the adjacent industrial sites and safeguarded wharf will also ensure support the health of future residents and workers.

-employment on the site relative to the baseline scenario.
-Further, improvements to the walking and cycling environment will improve equality of access into and around the site by improving safety and security for pedestrians and cyclists.
-The inclusion of new community facilities and a school will also improve equality of access to these services for the small number of existing residents and the enhanced public transport service will make these facilities accessible more widely across the northern part of Royal Greenwich.
+community facilities and a school will also improve equality of access to these services for the small number of existing residents and the enhanced public transport service will make these facilities accessible more widely across the northern part of Royal Greenwich.
 The allocation could be expanded to include provision of a skills academy to provide training in relation to the businesses and uses within the area.